stefanwalther/widget-tutorial/src/subjects/good-citizen/README.md

+---
-# What makes a Widget a good citizen
+title: What makes a Widget a good citizen
+---

 A Widget should be: